KabukiStarship/Script2/docs/style_guide/script_style_guide_-_classes.md

 #### definition

 C++ permits user code to [declare overloaded versions of the built-in operators](http://en.cppreference.com/w/cpp/language/operators) using the `operator` keyword, so long as one of the parameters is a user-defined type.
-The `operator` keyword also permits user code to define new kinds of literals using `operator""`, and to define type-conversion functions such as `operator bool()`.
+The `operator` keyword also permits user code to define new kinds of literals using `operator""`, and to define type-conversion functions such as `operator BOL()`.

 #### pros